 Special Revenue Funds - Special revenue funds account for revenue sources that are restricted to expenditures for specific purposes.
-The special revenue funds typically include the building, co-op and child nutrition funds.
-The District did not maintain a co-op or child nutrition fund during the 2021-22 fiscal year.
+The special revenue funds for school districts typically include the building fund and child nutrition fund.
+The District did not maintain a building fund or a child nutrition fund during the 2021-22 fiscal year.